sarven/unit-testing-tips/README.md

 :heavy_check_mark: Better:
 - **Using underscore improves readability**
-- **The name should describe the behaviour not the implementation**
+- **The name should describe the behaviour, not the implementation**
 - **Use names without technical keywords.
 It should be readable for non-programmer person.**

 ```php